bcobo/SIRENA/doc/SIRENAfunctions.rst

             - Check if input FITS file have been simulated with TESSIM or XIFUSIM
             - If it is a xifusim simulated file
                 - Obtain 'trig_reclength' from the ``HISTORY`` block
-    - Sixt standard keywords structure
-    - Open output FITS file
-    - Initialize PP data structures needed for pulse filtering
-    - Initialize SIRENA data structures needed for pulse filtering
-    - Read the grading data from the XML file and store it in 'reconstruct_init_sirena->grading'
     - Build up TesEventList to recover the results of the reconstruction
     - Reconstruct the input record FITS file:
         - If Rcmethod starts with '@' :math:`\Rightarrow` List of record input FITS files.
 For every FITS file: